 There is a certain entry fee in the Bandipur National Park the rates for which vary for Indian and foreign nationals.
 Tourists cannot tour the national park in their private vehicles as it is not allowed inside the park.

 They can, however, go to the park in the forest department jeeps and vans.
 The elephant rides are also organized by the Forest Department for an hour or more.
 All this is charged at an extra rate.
 Rain is accompanied by light breeze; so, it is useless to carry umbrellas.
 Raincoats are the best bet in the park during the rainy season.

 Places to See and Things to Do Near Bandipur

 Gopalaswamy Betta: One of the most popular tourist attractions in the Bandipur National Park is Gopalaswamy Betta, which is the highest peak here and surrounded by wooded areas, and also one can get beautiful views of the valley.
 A temple dedicated to Lord Venugopala Swamy, one of the incarnations of the Hindu God Krishna is located here, which makes this place popular.
 Trek to the temple to watch the sunrise and sunset.

 Mudumalai Wildlife Sanctuary: This is another wonderful location that must be visited.
 This wildlife sanctuary is located just 12 km to the south of the Bandipur National Park and provides the perfect atmosphere for a holiday close to nature.

 How to Reach Bandipur National Park

 Bandipur National Park is located on Mysore-Ooty highway and is well connected by road.
 People can get here either by the State Transport buses, buses of private tour operators or even by a taxi.
-The nearest railway station is Mysore which is 65 kilometers and the nearest airport is in Bangalore almost 204 kilometers from the park.
+The nearest railway station is Mysore which is 65 kilometres and the nearest airport is in Bangalore almost 204 kilometres from the park.

 Away from the hustle bustle of city life, the Bandipur National Park is a great place to relax.
 Nature is truly at its best here.